Looking for a business loan

 Going by the definition of aggregate turnover, Mr. A is required to register under GST because his aggregate turnover exceeds the threshold limit of Rs.
 40 lakh.
 Further, Mr. A does not have the option to register as a composition dealer because this aggregate turnover exceeds the threshold limit of Rs.1.5 crore (Rs 75 lakhs for special category states).

-Below is the list of states which are assigned special status under Goods and Services Tax Law:
+Below is the list of states/Union Territories which are assigned special status under Goods and Services Tax Law:

-Let’s assume that the turnover of the farmer Mr. B living in Nagaland is Rs.
-15 lakh from agriculture.
-His taxable turnover from the sale of plastic bags is only Rs.
-50,000.
-Mr. B will still have to register under GST as his aggregate turnover exceeds the threshold limit of Rs.
-10 lakh for special category states.
+Let’s assume that the turnover of the farmer Mr. B living in Nagaland is Rs.25 lakh from agriculture.
+His taxable turnover from the sale of plastic bags is only Rs.50,000.
+Mr. B will still have to register under GST as his aggregate turnover exceeds the threshold limit of Rs.20 lakh for special category states.

-The Government may, at the request of a special category State and on the Council’s recommendations, increase the aggregate turnover referred to in the law from ten lakh rupees to such level, not exceeding twenty lakh rupees, and subject to such conditions and limitations, as may be prescribed in the CGST (Amendment) Act, 2018.
+The Government may, at the request of a special category State and on the Council’s recommendations, increase the aggregate turnover referred to in the law from twenty lakh rupees to such level, not exceeding forty lakh rupees, and subject to such conditions and limitations, as may be prescribed in the CGST (Amendment) Act, 2018.

-As a result, the threshold limit for the states of Jammu and Kashmir, Arunachal Pradesh, Assam, Himachal Pradesh, Meghalaya, Sikkim, and Uttarakhand remains Rs.20 lakhs as of 1st January 2019, and Rs.10 lakhs for the states of Manipur, Mizoram, Nagaland, and Tripura.
+As a result, the threshold limit for the states of Jammu and Kashmir, Ladakh and Assam, was raised to Rs.40 lakhs as of 1st April 2019, while the states of Arunachal Pradesh, Manipur, Mizoram, Nagaland, Himachal Pradesh, Meghalaya, Sikkim, Uttarakhand and Tripura stand at Rs.20 lakh.

 Compliance | Threshold Limit referred |